miguel-negrao/FingerTree/README.md

 ### statement

-This provides a data structure called FingerTree[^1] for the Scala programming language.
-The code was basically extracted from the FingerTree class from [Scalaz](http://code.google.com/p/scalaz/), stripping away as much of the encumbered Scalaz as possible, so that it becomes a halfway self contained project.
-It is also an attempt to make a more standard Scala like interface, including ordered sequences and interval trees.
+FingerTree is an immutable sequence data structure in Scala programming language, offering O(1) prepend and append, as well as a range of other useful properties [^1].
+Finger trees can be used as building blocks for queues, double-ended queues, priority queues, indexed and summed sequences.

-All modifications by Hanns Holger Rutz to the original code published under the same BSD style license as Scalaz.
-To contact the author, send an email to `contact at sciss.de`.
+FingerTree is (C)opyright 2011&ndash;2012 by Hanns Holger Rutz.
+All rights reserved.
+It is released under the [GNU General Public License](https://raw.github.com/Sciss/FingerTree/master/licenses/FingerTree-License.txt) and comes with absolutely no warranties.
+To contact the author, send an email to `contact at sciss.de`

+The current implementation is a rewrite of previous versions.
+It tries to combine the advantages of the finger tree found in Scalaz (mainly the ability to have reducers / measures) and of the finger tree implementation by Daniel Spiewak (small, self-contained, much simpler and faster), but also has a more idiomatic Scala interface and comes with a range of useful applications, such as indexed and summed sequences.

 [^1] Hinze, R. and Paterson, R., Finger trees: a simple general-purpose data structure, Journal of Functional Programming, vol. 16 no. 2 (2006), pp. 197--217

-### notes

-Currently the FingerTree, used for indexed sequences, is around 20 times slower than Scala's standard Vector class.
-Main problem I guess is missing specialization...

 ### building

 This builds with Scala 2.9.1 and sbt 0.11.2.
+Standard targets are `compile`, `package`, `doc`, `console`, `test`, `publish-local`.

 ### creating an IntelliJ IDEA project